 Materials Recovery Facility (MRF)

 All municipal recyclables, whether collected curbside or drop-off, are ultimately transported to a Materials Recovery Facility (MRF) for sorting.
 In Westmoreland County, recyclables are transported to Waste Management Recycle America, located on Neville Island, and formerly known as Greenstar, or to other MRFs in the area.
 These facilities process more than 10,000 tons of recyclables each month.

 Long gone are the days when recycling needed to be manually sorted before sending it off to the appropriate facility.
 In a state of the art MRF, Single Stream Recycling is possible through advancements in technology; materials are processed and sorted using technology such as magnets, screens and optical scanners.

-Carton can now be recycled as part of most single stream programs.
+Cartons can now be recycled as part of most single stream programs.
 Cartons refer to aseptic containers, made from recyclable multi-layer plastic (polyethylene), paper and metal packaging that usually contain liquids such as milk, broth, soy milk, and juices.
 These containers can be found either on shelves or in the chilled areas of a grocery store.

-*diagram used with permission from the Carton Council
+Diagram used with permission from the Carton Council

 Carton recycling is on a roll!

 More and more U.S. households are gaining access to carton recycling all the time, including most households in Westmoreland County.

 For more information on carton recycling, visit the Carton Council.
 Contact Westmoreland Cleanways via email or call us at 724-879-4020 with questions pertaining to recycling cartons in Westmoreland County.